jscheidtmann/scad-bahtinov-mask/README.md

 # How to use the Generator

-[Download the generator to your computer](bahtinov.scad) and open it in SCAD.
+Read this section completely: Download the generator by following [this link](raw/master/bahtinov.scad).
+Open the file in [OpenSCAD](http://openscad.org) (seperate download and install).
 Go through the document and set the parameters as you see fit.
-Then render the mask using F6, when you are satisfied, export the STL and print.
+Then render the mask using F6.
+When you are satisfied, export the STL and print.